Esther Hicks

 Esther Hicks (née Weaver; born 1948) is an American motivational speaker, channeler, and author.
-She has co-written nine books with her husband Jerry Hicks, presented numerous workshops on the law of attraction with Abraham-Hicks Publications and appeared in the original version of the 2006 film The Secret.
-Hicks claims she channels a collective consciousness she calls "Abraham".
+She has co-written nine books with her husband Jerry Hicks, presented many workshops on the law of attraction with Abraham-Hicks Publications, and has also appeared in the original cut of the 2006 film The Secret.
+Hicks claims to channel a collective consciousness she calls "Abraham".
 As with other channellers, she uses a different tone of voice and accent to indicate the entity is speaking through her.

 Biography

 Esther Weaver was born in Coalville, Utah.
-At age 20, she met her first husband and had one daughter from that marriage, (Tracy) whom works with her.
-In 1976, she met Jerry Hicks, then a successful Amway distributor, and they married four years later.
+At age 20, she met her first husband and had one daughter from that marriage, Tracy, who works with her.
+In 1976, she met Jerry Hicks, then a successful Amway distributor, and they married four years later, on September 3, 1980.
 In his early life, Jerry Hicks had been a circus acrobat for two years in Cuba, and then, beginning in 1948, toured for 20 years as a musician, master of ceremonies, and comedian.
 He had been married several times before meeting Esther.

-Esther's channeling experiences started in 1985, after she and Jerry read channeller Jane Roberts's books and after a consultation with a channeller in Phoenix, where they were living.
+Esther's channeling experiences began in 1985, after she and Jerry read the Seth Material of channeller Jane Roberts and had a consultation with a channeller in Phoenix, where they lived.

 Hicks started giving private readings in 1987 and conferences the following year, working from their estate in San Antonio and traveling from location to location in a luxury motorhome well into the 2000s.
 Cruises were eventually added to the road trips.
-Their popularity skyrocketed after Esther appeared in the original version of the 2006 DVD film The Secret.
+Their popularity grew after Esther appeared in the 2006 DVD film The Secret.
+Owing to a dispute with the film's main creator, the footage does not appear in the "Extended Edition" cut.
 The film contained an excerpt of a 2005 cruise conference showing Hicks explaining the Law of attraction, a central concept of The Secrets mystical self-help discourse.
-Hicks is also offering video lectures, including exclusives for paying subscribers.
+Hicks offersvideo lectures, including exclusives for paying subscribers.
 As of January 2023, their YouTube subscriber count was 741,000, with the most popular video at 14.6 million views.

 Jerry Hicks died November 18, 2011, from cancer.
 He was 85 years old.

-New thought teachings
+New Thought teachings

-Hicks claims that by attuning their thoughts to the frequency of the universe, people will receive whatever they desire.
-It reuses the same basic concepts as older American self-help books of the New Thought movement, such as William Walker Atkinson's The Law of Attraction in the Thought World.
-An attempt by Hicks to copyright the phrase law of attraction was rejected by the United States Patent Office because it had been used by Atkinson as early as 1906.
+Hicks claims that by attuning their thoughts to the "frequency" of the universe, people will receive whatever they desire.
+These concepts are present in older American self-help works of the New Thought movement, such as William Walker Atkinson's The Law of Attraction in the Thought World.
+An attempt by Hicks to copyright the phrase law of attraction was rejected by the United States Patent Office as it had been used by Atkinson as early as 1906.

 Labeling these beliefs as prosperity consciousness, Gordon Melton traces their origin in 19th century Christian Science.